Doing an MSc Thesis

 • You should use the DTU Latex template (see below), which sets the standard for font size, etc.

-• A typical thesis is 40-70 pages long for the main sections, excluding pre-matter (summary, foreword, table of content) and appendices.
+• A typical thesis is 40-70 pages long for the main sections, excluding pre-matter (summary, foreword, table of contents), bibliography, and appendices.

-• A thesis must NEVER exceed 100 pages.
+• But – a thesis must NEVER exceed 100 pages.

 You should make clever use of appendices where you can put details that you want to document, but which are less important to the main story of the thesis.
 This includes detailed design diagrams, interview transcripts, pictures, detailed statistics (including graphs), etc.